| Main |

 So the funny folks over at the Republican National Committee put together six different online political Valentine's cards you can send to friends making fun of Democrats.

-One with Hillary Clinton's picture says, "Roses are red, Violets are blue, I'll raise your taxes, And there's nothing you can do."
+One with Hillary Clinton’s picture says, ‘Roses are red, Violets are blue, I’ll raise your taxes, And there’s nothing you can do.’

-There's also several with Barack Obama's photo: "Would you be my Valentine--yes, no, present."
+There’s also several with Barack Obama’s photo: ‘Would you be my Valentine--yes, no, present.’

 In the spirit of the holiday honoring love, the Democratic National Committee posted a video of John McCain speaking over the years about the Iraq war, saying that Americans were lead to believe it would be a day at the beach.

 An apple named Arnold?
 Looks like it.
-Our colleague Mary Forgione ovCat_drdi5igy_2er at the Daily Travel & Deal Blog reveals this morning that our Governator has officially loaned half of his name to a new species of apple -- the Arnold power apples -- which are only grown and sold in his home Austrian province of Styria.
+Our colleague Mary Forgione over at the Daily Travel & Deal Blog reveals this morning that our Governator has officially loaned half of his name to a new species of apple -- the Arnold power apples -- which are only grown and sold in his home Austrian province of Styria.

 They're a cross between a golden delicious and a Jonathan, must be a certain size (we'd guess large) and some of the proceeds go to his favorite cause, the Special Olympics.